BalmungSan/EmergentWords/README.md

     Apache Maven to compile the program
     Apache POI to work with doc and docx files
     Apache PDFBox to work with pdf files
+    Apache CommonsIO to work IO Operations
-    PHPMyAdmin to the database management|
+    PHPMyAdmin to the database management

 License:
    Copyright 2015 Luis Miguel Mejía Suárez "BalmungSan" (https://github.com/BalmungSan)